Natuzzi & Palliser mix high quality leather with poor quality frames & foundations to achieve an affordable price.

 Palliser is a Canadian brand.

-Most Palliser Furniture sold in the USA is manufactured in Mexico.
+But most Palliser Furniture sold in the USA is manufactured in Mexico, not Canada.

 Like Natuzzi, Palliser’s modern designs allow efficient low-cost production.